vuejs/composition-api-rfc/index.md

 }
 ```

 Notice how all the logic related to the create new folder feature is now collocated and encapsulated in a single function.
 The function is also somewhat self-documenting due to its descriptive name.
 This is what we call a **composition function**.
+It is a recommended convention to start the function's name with `use` to indicate that it is a composition function.
 This pattern can be applied to all the other logical concerns in the component, resulting in a number of nicely decoupled functions:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/499550/62783026-810e6180-ba89-11e9-8774-e7771c8095d6.png" alt="file explorer (comparison)" width="600">